Meet the board

 Rita Taylor - Associate non executive directorI was appointed in to my role from 1 January 2006 until 31 December 2015.
 I was then re-appointed by the Council of Governors until 31 December 2017.

 Previously, I took on the role of non-executive director of County Durham and Tees Valley Strategic Health Authority.
 Prior to that, I held the position of Youth offending manager at Darlington Borough Council and former teacher at schools, colleges and prison service.

-Steve Hall - Independent non executive director
+Steve Hall - Vice chair and independent non executive director

 I am passionate about the area and the people of Hartlepool and Tees.

 I bring a wealth of knowledge and skills to the trust from my very successful business portfolio and management career.

 My fellowship of the Royal Society helps bring an external challenge and my role as a Magistrate brings understanding and compassion in the very real social and economic issues facing our community and our patients.

 I am always seeking to further the trust values both regionally and Nationally and never compromise putting patients first.

 My commitments at the trust include ; Finance Committee, Patient Safety & Quality Transformation Chair,Remuneration Committee, Director of Optimus Health and Chair Of The Trust LLP.

 Jonathan Erskine - Independent non executive director